Education & Childcare – T Level

 - Parents, families and carers: working effectively with these people

 - Working with others: agencies and services that support children, families and carers, developing professional boundaries and relationships

 - Reflective practice: current priorities and debates in education, continuing professional development, development feedback and strategies.

 Students will complete at least one module of occupation-specific content depending on the capacity of the local learning provider.
 This part of the T Level ensures students develop the knowledge and skills for specific occupations.

 The two specialisms available in the Education T Level are:

 This specialism focuses on developing positive relationships with young children, supporting and promoting play, development and early education, safeguarding and promoting health, safety and wellbeing to enable children to progress.
 Establishing professional relationships and working in partnership with colleagues, parents, carers and other professionals involved in supporting children’s development.

 This specialism develops the knowledge and skills to support class teachers to enhance children and young people’s education both individually and in groups.
 Focus is on the knowledge and skills to plan, provide and review educational opportunities, recognise, adapt and respond to individual needs – including those with special educational needs and disabilities – and safeguard and promote the health, safety and wellbeing of children and young people.

-Exam, industrial placement, work-based project, synoptic assessment of practice in-work placement setting.
+Exam, industrial placement, employer set project, synoptic assessment of practice in-work placement setting.

 Future Career Opportunities